sydni/workshop/README.md

 That, in short, is a possible -- and decent, in our opinion :) --  react-native workflow!
 You'll be typing code into Atom, clicking save, and seeing the changes pop-up lightning fast in your simulator.
 Also take note that you'll keep the *React Package Manager* terminal window open in the background.

-*yes, we haven't *quite* been using actual, full-spec hot-reloading.
-In this app you will though!
+*yes, we haven't quite been using actual, full-spec hot-reloading.
+In this React Native you can/will though!
 As an aside, we highly recommend reading up on just why hot reloading is different from the usual reloading upon saving - it's really cool!
 Refer to the recommended readings section for more info.

 ### debugging with React Native